-Explainer: What is heritability?December 23rd, 2013 by Kate Lynch, The Conversation in Genetics /
+Explainer: What is heritability?December 23, 2013 by Kate Lynch, The Conversation in Medicine & Health / Genetics

 In scientific research being genetically caused usually corresponds to having a high estimated heritability.

 But what exactly is heritability?
 What does it mean when researchers and journalists label traits like these as genetic?